Scholarships

 Learn more

-It is not mandatory that one be a member of CAMFT.
-However, preference may be given to applicants who have expressed their commitment to the profession through membership in CAMFT.
+2. CAMFT (California Association of Marriage and Family Therapists) offers the following scholarships and grant.
+Preference may be given to applicants who have expressed their commitment to the profession through membership in CAMFT.
+Applicants may apply to ONE of the following:

 3. D